dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 ### Selective Search

 The sliding window based approach used a window (grid of size say 7 x 7) which scans across the whole image and send that to classifier to classify if it is an object or not a object.
 Then there are various aspect ratio to be considered inside an image as different object can have different sizes.
-So, classifying for each location becomes extremely slow.
-But what if somehow someone provided us with 2000 potentially object containing regions regardless of their relative sizes and then our only job is to classify and localize based on these 2000 region proposals.
+So, classifying for each location becomes extremely slow.</span class="yellow">But what if somehow someone provided us with 2000 potentially object containing regions regardless of their relative sizes and then our only job is to classify and localize based on these 2000 region proposals.</span>

 <p align="center">
 <img src='/images/object_detection/selective_search.png' />